fredhohman/summit-data/README.md

 Summit is an interactive system that scalably and systematically summarizes and visualizes what features a deep learning model has learned and how those features interact to make predictions.
 This repository contains the data used in the [Summit visualization][summit].

-For the Summit visualization, go to [https://github.com/fredhohman/summit][summit].
+For the main Summit repo, go to [https://github.com/fredhohman/summit][summit].

 ### Data